tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 2) Grab the starter code in section VIII.

-3) Section IX. - ee will begin to work through the first part of this demo by reviewing what is covered in the 1st and 2nd videos linked above
+3) Section IX. - we will begin to work through the first part of this demo by reviewing what is covered in the 1st and 2nd videos linked above

-4) Next time we will finish up the above demo, and you will have a HW assignment that build on this material
+4) Next time we will finish up the above demo, and you will have a HW assignment that builds on this material

 <hr><hr>